A A A

 What else does this program do?

-As mentioned previously, one goal of this program is to support local farmers and promote the inclusion and increased access of local produce for residents.
-As a result, the UPFAM program includes infrastructure development in the form of cold food storage units made available to partnering farms.
-The additional storage will help to increase access to local, nutritious and culturally appropriate foods and extend the growing season, capacity and economic impact of local producers.
+A secondary goal of this program is to support local farmers and promote the inclusion and increased access of local produce for residents.
+As a result, infrastructure development is a primary focus and, in the first two years of the program, funding was awarded to 13 local farms located throughout the Upper Peninsula to purchase and construct cold food storage units on their farms.
+The additional storage has helped increase access to local, nutritious foods for residents, and extend the growing season, capacity and economic impact of local producers (See infrastructure impact video link below).

 CLICK HERE FOR MARKET MANAGER AND FARMER FAQ